What is VPN on computer? 4 reasons why might you need one

 You might be familiar with VPN apps on your smartphone.
 The concept of VPN on Android or VPN on iPhone is very similar.
 Just like you tap an app on your phone, on your computer, you’ll launch this VPN software.
 From its interface, you can typically turn the VPN connection on or off with a single click, select different server locations around the world, and sometimes tweak advanced settings.

-The key difference is that the software is designed for a desktop or laptop environment, often offering a more detailed interface and potentially more features suited to computer-based tasks.
-Essentially, a VPN on a computer is a tool installed directly onto your machine, designed to channel all (or selected) internet traffic from that specific PC or laptop through its encrypted tunnel.
+The key difference is that the software is designed for a desktop or laptop environment, often offering a more detailed interface and potentially more features like split tunneling suited to computer-based tasks.
+A VPN on a computer is a tool installed directly on your machine.
+It channels your PC or laptop’s internet traffic through an encrypted VPN tunnel.

 3. How does a VPN work on your PC or laptop?

-So, you've launched the VPN software on your computer and clicked "Connect."
+So, you’ve launched the VPN software on your computer and clicked “Connect.”
 What happens next?
-Understanding how does VPN works on PC or laptop involves a few key steps that transform your regular internet connection into a secure and private one.
+Understanding how it works involves a few key steps.
+These steps create a secure connection for your computer.

-It essentially creates a Virtual Private Network on computer for your activities.
+It essentially creates a new network topology for your computer’s activities using specific communication protocols.
 Here’s a breakdown of the process:

 First, you, the user, open the VPN application on your computer.
-You'll typically select a server location from a list provided by the VPN service - this could be in your own country or halfway across the world.
-When you hit "Connect," your VPN software establishes an authenticated and secure connection with that chosen VPN server.
+You’ll typically select a server location from a list provided by the VPN service – this could be in your own country or halfway across the world.
+When you hit “Connect,” your software establishes a secure connection with the chosen server.
+This process involves authentication.

 Once the connection to the VPN server is active, the VPN software on your computer gets to work.
 Crucially, it encrypts all the internet traffic originating from your PC or laptop.

-This means any data you send - whether it’s a website you're visiting, an email you’re composing, a file you’re downloading, or even a video call - is scrambled into an unreadable code before it even leaves your device.
+This means any data you send is scrambled into unreadable code.
+This includes visited websites, emails, downloads, and even video calls before they leave your device.
+This encryption is powerful.
 Many top-tier VPNs use robust encryption standards like AES-256 (Advanced Encryption Standard with 256-bit keys), which is the same level of encryption used by governments and security institutions worldwide.

-This encrypted data is then sent through a secure "tunnel" over your regular internet connection to the VPN server you selected.
-This tunnel acts as a private passageway, shielding your data from being seen by your Internet Service Provider (ISP), network administrators, or any potential eavesdroppers on your local network (especially important on public Wi-Fi).
+This encrypted data is then sent through a secure “tunnel” over your regular internet connection to the VPN server you selected.
+This tunnel is a private passageway shielding your data from your ISP or network administrators.
+It also protects you from eavesdroppers, which is crucial on public Wi-Fi.

 When your encrypted data reaches the VPN server, the server decrypts it.
 Then, the VPN server forwards your request to the intended destination on the internet (e.g., the website you want to visit).